-When determining the materiality standard, the actuary should take into account the financial metrics that are relevant to the intended users of the statement of actuarial opinion and how those financial metrics are likely to be affected by changes in reserves.
+When determining the materiality standard, the actuary should take into account the financial metrics that the actuary believes are relevant to the intended users of the statement of actuarial opinion and how those financial metrics are likely to be affected by changes in the total reserves within the scope of the statement of actuarial opinion.
 For example, for a statutory statement of actuarial opinion for an insurance company to be used for financial reporting to insurance regulators, the materiality standard might be based on an amount that would trigger a regulatory action for the company.
 Other examples of materiality standards include percentage of surplus, percentage of reserves, and the amount of adverse deviation that would cause surplus to fall below minimum capital requirements.